The home pregnancy test kit is a commercially available kit that women can use to test the signs suggestive of pregnancy.

 Before you do the test, please read the instructions carefully.
 It is very important to read and follow the instructions manual provided along with the kit.
 Although most pregnancy urine tests are the same, there may be minor differences like the method of collection of a urine sample and the time after which the result has to be read.

 - Wash your hands with soap and water

 - Open the test kit pouch and take out all the contents of the pouch.
 Avoid touching the absorbent pad of the test kit.

 - Collect urine in a clean [preferebaly sterile, available commercially or provided with kit] container.

-- Discard initial few ml of urine to collect midstream sample of urine.
+- Discard the initial few ml of urine to collect a midstream sample of urine.
 This ensures that the urine collected is sterile and not contaminated by normal micro-organisms present on the external genitalia.

 - A dropper is provided in the kit.
 Use this dropper to place a few drops of urine into the well of the test stick [refree to manufacturer’s instructions].